Alec Baldwin shooting triggers calls to ban guns on film sets | DW | 24.10.2021

 Assistant director Dave Halls grabbed a gun from a cart and gave it to Baldwin, indicating that the weapon was safe by yelling "cold gun," court papers say.
 The gun, however, was loaded with live rounds, according to the records.

 Baldwin is cooperating with the police probe.
-The investigation has focused on the specialist in charge of the weapon, armorer Hannah Gutierrez, and Halls, according to the latest court records.
+The investigation has focused on the specialist in charge of the weapon, armorer Hannah Gutierrez, and Halls, court records say.

 Crew member Maggie Goll said in a statement on Sunday that she filed an internal complaint with the executive producers of the "Into the Dark'' series in 2019 over concerns about assistant director Halls' behavior on set.